mjon/WildCounts/_count/how-to/concepts--wild-counts-are-more-than-just-nature-watching.md

 ### What-Where-When-Who-Why-How: the essentials of wild counting.

-Note the <code>Who-Why-How</code> once, at the start of a trip, turn on your GPS, and then focus on making lots of <code>What-Where-When</code> observations along the way.
+You can note the <code>Who-Why-How</code> just once, at the start of a trip, turn on your GPS, and then focus on making lots of <code>What-Where-When</code> observations along the way.

 <table class="table table-striped table-hover">
   <thead>